KSP-KOS/KOS/doc/source/tutorials/quickstart.rst

 Step 4: Invoke the terminal
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Rightclick for the SCS part on the vessel and then click the button that says "Open Terminal".
+Right click for the SCS part on the vessel and then click the button that says "Open Terminal".

 Note that if the terminal is semi-transparent, this means it's not currently selected.
 If you click on the terminal, then your keyboard input is directed to the terminal INSTEAD of to piloting.
 In other words if you type ``W`` ``A`` ``S`` ``D``, you'll actually get the word "wasd" to appear on the terminal, rather than the ``W`` ``A`` ``S`` ``D`` keys steering the ship.
 To switch back to manual control of the game instead of typing into the terminal, click outside the terminal window anywhere on the background of the screen.